Stewart Culin: The Culin Archive at the Brooklyn Museum

 In 1903, Culin resigned from the University of Pennsylvania and became curator of Ethnology at the Institute of Arts and Sciences of the Brooklyn Museum in New York City.
 He began a series of collection expeditions to study Native Americans in the Southwest and California.
 Culin accumulated a large body of artifacts in the course of his career.
 Meticulous in their description, Culin captured "the maker, use of the object, social position of the seller, the circumstances of purchase, the provenance".
 He also exchanged letters with Franz Boas and George Amos Dorsey.
 In 1907 Culin unified his 14 years of theories and ideas in the seminal work Games of North American Indians, using the categories games of skill and games of chance to organize the work.

 After 1907, Culin became interested in decorative art such as costume, fashion, and furniture.
 Working with Women's Wear Daily, he displayed contemporary fashion, changed museum rooms and created traveling exhibits to exhibit textiles and foster the study of design.
 As a curator at the Brooklyn Museum, Culin was instrumental in opening exhibits on the major cultures of the world.
 In the midst of a number of collecting expeditions to Africa, China, Japan and Europe, Culin married Alice Mumford Roberts in 1917.

+From 1917 to 1928, Culin collected textiles and dresses from his trips to Eastern and Western Europe.

 In the 1920s Culin made several collecting expeditions to Europe and published on Asian games, African games and European dress.
 Well known in the worlds of anthropology, ethnography and the fashion industry, Culin died in 1929 in Amityville, Long Island, New York.

+Criticism

+With the focus on collecting and displaying materials as art, Culin obtained heritage objects without consent or built replicas of objects to serve as representation.
+As a result, his collections have faced legal restraints from the government on collecting cultural heritage objects while colleagues debate the topic of authenticity on replica materials.
+In 2019, The Brooklyn Museum concurred that five of the Culin's collections should be returned to the original tribes under the Native American Graves Protection and Repatriation Act of 1990.